BeniSamuel/VIdeo_Management_System/README.md

 ## Contributing

-Contributions make BeShopy better!
+Contributions make VMS better!
 If you have suggestions, ideas, or improvements, feel free to create an issue or submit a pull request.
 Be sure to star the repo if you like what you see! 🌟

 ## Support & Feedback